Tips for theatre lovers visiting New York City.

 We try to check the location of the stage door before entering the theatre for a show so we don’t waste time looking for it after the performance concludes.
 It’s generally, but not always, to one side of the main entrance.
 Head there as quickly as you can after the show has ended as some actors are super-quick getting changed and leaving the theatre while others you may wait some time for.
 The actors are almost always carrying Sharpies for signing programs but make sure you have a pen of some sort handy just in case and be ready to snap a photo when it’s your turn.
 If you happen to be attending a matinee performance on a two show day then it’s unlikely that many of the actors will exit the theatre in between the two shows.

 If seeing a Broadway show or two isn’t enough then there are a number of tours available in Manhattan that will appeal to the theatre lovers in your family.
-We have been on two in the last 12 months – the Disney on Broadway tour offered by Walks of New York and the Radio City Music Hall Stage Door Tour.
+We have been on two recently – the Disney on Broadway tour offered by Walks of New York and the Radio City Music Hall Stage Door Tour.

 Walks of New York has a fabulous 2.5 hour Disney on Broadway tour which consists of a guided walking tour of the theatre district led by a Broadway insider and an exclusive tour of the New Amsterdam Theatre that includes a visit to Disney’s Prop Studios to see original props, costumes and set pieces up close.
 The highlight of the tour for us was visiting the Costumes and Props Studio at the theatre and having an opportunity to exam authentic props and try on costumes from popular Disney Broadway shows such as Mary Poppins, Lion King and The Little Mermaid.
 It’s best to book this tour ahead of time to avoid disappointment as it only takes place three times a week and space is limited.